-Our talented faculty – Richard Phelps; John Friel, CPA and Brian Deveau, CPA – will instruct you on the most effective strategies and time-tested techniques for negotiating IDC agreements with the National Business Center (NBC).
-They’ll walk you through everything you need to know about re-budgeting to eliminate over-recoveries, how to report indirect cost activities and how to avoid charges of filing false claims.
+Falmouth Institute’s Indian Country Indirect Cost Summit 2015 will guide you through the many new requirements and restrictions and help you develop a strategy to assure that you receive your full indirect costs.
+Our expert faculty – Richard Phelps; John Friel, CPA and Kurt Tucker, CPA – will instruct you on the most effective strategies and time-tested techniques for negotiating IDC agreements with the Interior Business Center (IBC).
+They’ll walk you through everything you need to know about how to report indirect cost activities and how to avoid charges for filing false claims.
 We’ll discuss policy on allocating tribal money to exclusions to manage tribal supplements and have an in-depth discussion of multiple rates.
 Plus, you’ll discover what the most recent court rulings mean for your tribe in terms of how you need to file claims.

-It is now time to put the newly-won victories to work.
-Allow our experts to walk you through the decisions and show you how they can be incorporated into your strategy when developing your tribe’s next indirect cost proposal.
+It’s time to put the newly-won victories to work.
+Let our team show you how these wins can be incorporated into your strategy when developing your tribe’s next indirect cost proposal.
 Don’t miss out on this opportunity – register today!

 *Topics and presenters subject to change.